 Component invocation in the IPS means one component is calling another component's function.
 This API provides a mechanism to invoke methods on components through the framework.
 There are blocking and non-blocking versions, where the non-blocking versions require a second function to check the status of the call.
 Note that the wait_call has an optional argument (block) that changes when and what it returns.

 '''

-ServicesProxy.call(component_id, method_name, args, keywords)
+ServicesProxy.call (component_id, method_name, args, keywords)

+'''

 Invoke method method_name on component component_id with optional arguments args.
-Return result from

-invoking the method.
+Will wait until call is finished.
+Return result from invoking the method.

-'''